-It is extremely important that when an allegation is made, the school or FE college makes every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.
-The Education Act 2011 introduced reporting restrictions preventing the publication of any material that may lead to the identification of a teacher who has been accused by, or on behalf of, a pupil from the same school (where that identification would identify the teacher as the subject of the allegation).
-The reporting restrictions apply until the point that the accused person is charged with an offence, or until the Secretary of State or the General Teaching Council for Wales publishes information about an investigation or decision in a disciplinary case arising from the allegation.
+119. It is extremely important that when an allegation is made, the school or college makes every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.
+The Education Act 2011 introduced reporting restrictions preventing the publication of any material that may lead to the identification of a teacher who

+The reporting restrictions apply until the point that the accused person is charged with an offence, or until the Secretary of State46 publishes information about an investigation or decision in a disciplinary case arising from the allegation.
 The reporting restrictions also cease to apply if the individual to whom the restrictions apply effectively waives their right to anonymity by going public themselves or by giving their written consent for another to do so or if a judge lifts restrictions in response to a request to do so.
-The provisions commence on 1 October 2012.
+The provisions commenced on 1 October 2012.